 Continuing on in the series Selling a home in Los Angeles, we will discuss the next phase which is when the offers start to come in.

 Hopefully you have priced your home to sell and will get interest quickly.
-Today, homes are at a premium.
-It is a sellers’ market and buyers are looking for good properties.
-You will likely get into a multiple offer situation.
+Whether you are in a multiple or single offer situation we will discuss how to deal with them.
 Let’s first talk about how to handle a single offer scenario.
 You will work with your Realtor® to determine the next step.

 The first offer is almost always the best.
 This is assuming that the offer is a reasonable one.
 You may receive a lowball offer, and it will be up to you whether to respond or not to see if they are at all serious.
 But back to the reasonable offer.
 Rarely does the perfect offer come in, and so here are some things to consider.
 The price may be lower, but how are the terms?
 Do they make up for a lower price?
 Any or all of the items on the purchase contract can be countered, including the price.
 These are some of the things to look for in a buyer’s offer:

 How strong is the buyer?
 Your agent will check with the lender to see how likely the buyer is to close.
-Purchase offers come in with a “pre-approval” letter, but these so not ensure that the buyer will end up qualifying for a loan.
-So many homes fall out of escrow because of this.
+Purchase offers come in with a “pre-approval” letter, but these do not ensure that the buyer will end up qualifying for a loan.
+So many homes fall out of escrow befor this reason.
 A buyer with a good chance of closing is a strong buyer.

 What kind of a loan is it?
 An FHA loan for instance may require work to be done by the seller before the loan is approved.
 Also the buyer will be putting down 3.5% versus the 20% buyers with conventional loans will be putting down.

 An all cash offer should be accompanied by proof of funds.
-These kinds of offers generally come without a loan or appraisal contingency period and are worth their weight in gold.
+These kinds of offers come without a loan and generally without an appraisal contingency period and are worth their weight in gold.
 You might consider a lower price on these because the chances of closing are higher.
 However beware.
-Make sure the cash buyer is not an investor because chances are you will not be the only property on which they are presenting an offer.
+Make sure the cash buyer is not an investor because chances are you will not be the only property on which they are presenting an offer and may find yourself in a situation where they back out after tying your home up in escrow for a period.
 Dig deeper.

 - The Good Faith Deposit.
 This should not be less than 3% of the total list price.